4 days in Barcelona with kids s not nearly enough. But it’s a good start.

 Passeig de Graca, 43

 ARC DE TRIOMF

-Walk 10 minutes past the end of Passeig de Graca, the avenue is lined with palm trees and is very enjoyable.
+Walk past the end of Passeig de Graca.
+This avenue lined with palm trees is very enjoyable.

 PARC DE LA CIUTADELLA

-On the edge of the Ciutat Vella (old town), this 70-acre park is very beautiful.
-Perfect to walk around, have some fun or take a rest.
+On the edge of the Ciutat Vella (old town), this 70-acre park is peaceful and beautiful.

-The Barcelona Zoo in the Castle of the three Dragons, the Parliament as well as the Museum of Modern Art are within the park’s limits.
+The Barcelona Zoo, the Castle of the Three Dragons, the Parliament as well as the Museum of Modern Art are within the park’s limits.